killermann/ipm/content/articles/lessons-from-a-decade-of-social-justice-activism.md

 ## The List: Social Justice Lessons Learned from the 2010s

-Here are the broad lessons I've learned doing all kinds of social justice activism &amp; education, both in-person firsthand, by creating curricula others use in-person, and online.
+Here are the broad lessons I've learned doing all kinds of social justice activism &amp; education, both in-person firsthand, by creating curricula others use in-person, and through all the resources I've created online.

 ### 1. A lot of people are saying "social justice" to mean different things.